Agentic Entity Resolution

 Tool Description

-analyze_record Get the Senzing JSON analyzer script and commands to analyze mapped data files client-side.
-Examines feature distribution, attribute coverage, and data quality.
+analyze_record Get the Senzing JSON analyzer script with commands to validate and analyze mapped data files client-side.
+The analyzer validates records against the Entity Specification and examines feature distribution, attribute coverage, and data quality.
+Returns the Python script (no dependencies).
 No source data is sent to the server

 Tool Description

-generate_scaffold Generate SDK scaffold code from real indexed GitHub snippets with source URLs for provenance.
-Languages: Python, Java, C#, Rust (V4); Python (V3).
-9 workflows: initialize, configure, add_records, delete, query, redo, stewardship, information, full_pipeline.
-Returns multiple snippet variants per workflow
+generate_scaffold Generate SDK scaffold code for common workflows.
+Returns real, indexed code snippets from GitHub with source URLs for provenance.
+Languages: Python, Java, C#, Rust, TypeScript (V4); Python, Java (V3).
+Workflows: initialize, configure, add_records, delete, query, redo, stewardship, information, error_handling, full_pipeline

-sdk_guide Guided Senzing SDK setup across 5 platforms (linux_apt, linux_yum, macos_arm, windows, docker) and 4 languages (Python, Java, C#, Rust).
+sdk_guide Guided Senzing SDK setup across 5 platforms (linux_apt, linux_yum, macos_arm, windows, docker) and 5 languages (Python, Java, C#, Rust, TypeScript).
 Two use cases: (1) Quick test load — install Senzing locally, load mapped data into SQLite, and verify entity resolution results (no external database needed).
 (2) Build your own pipeline — get platform-specific install commands, SDK configuration code, record loading templates, and export patterns for production use.
-Topics: install, configure, load, export, full_pipeline
+Topics: install, configure, load, export, redo, initialize, search, stewardship, delete, information, error_handling, full_pipeline

-get_sdk_reference Get authoritative Senzing SDK reference data extracted from official documentation.
-Topics: ‘migration’ (V3→V4 breaking changes, function renames/removals, flag changes), ‘flags’ (all V4 engine flags with which methods they apply to), ‘response_schemas’ (JSON response structure for each SDK method), ‘functions’ / ‘methods’ / ‘classes’ / ‘api’ (search SDK documentation for method signatures, parameters, and examples — use filter for method or class name), ‘all’ (everything — augmented with SDK doc search when filter is provided).
+get_sdk_reference Get authoritative Senzing SDK reference data for flags, migration, and API details.
+Topics: ‘migration’ (V3→V4 breaking changes, function renames/removals, flag changes), ‘flags’ (all V4 engine flags with which methods they apply to), ‘response_schemas’ (JSON response structure for each SDK method), ‘functions’ / ‘methods’ / ‘classes’ / ‘api’ (search SDK documentation for method signatures, parameters, and examples — use filter for method or class name), ‘all’ (everything).
 Use ‘filter’ to narrow by method name, module name, or flag name

-find_examples Find working code examples from 27 indexed Senzing GitHub repositories.
-Supports three modes: (1) Search: use query to find examples, (2) File listing: set repo and list_files=true to discover files, (3) File retrieval: set repo and file_path to get full source code.
-Use max_lines to limit large files.
-Search results include truncation metadata so you know when to drill in.
+find_examples Find working source code examples from 27 indexed Senzing GitHub repositories.
+Indexes only source code files (.py, .java, .cs, .rs) and READMEs.
+Supports three modes: (1) Search: query for examples across all repos, (2) File listing: set repo and list_files=true to discover files, (3) File retrieval: set repo and file_path to get full source code.
+Use max_lines to limit large files

 Documentation